vvvesss/pve-scraper/README.md

 ### Why Use This?

-Monitor VMs as Standalone Instances: Unlike Proxmox's [exporter](https://github.com/prometheus-pve/prometheus-pve-exporter) (which are very nice btw, but aggregates metrics at the host level), this setup provides granular VM monitoring.
+Monitor VMs as Standalone Instances: Unlike Proxmox's [exporter](https://github.com/prometheus-pve/prometheus-pve-exporter) (which are very nice btw, but aggregates metrics at the Proxmox VE node level), this setup provides granular VM monitoring by using node exporter full on each VM.
+The other use cases are when you need to use other custom exporters.
 Dynamic Service Discovery: Automatically updates Prometheus targets when VMs are created or removed.
 Tag-Based Labeling: Uses Proxmox VM tags as Prometheus labels for better organization.
 The scraper extracts VM tags from Proxmox and transforms them into Prometheus labels using a structured format.
 Each tag follows this convention: